 As I was thinking about the things that have happened in the past, I tend to ruminate a lot about what others have done to me.
 Lately, I’ve been finding myself writing about those things including my past traumas.
 Today, I realized something wonderful.
 As I’m writing and reading it back to myself, I realized that these things no longer bother me.
 It really is in the past, and the fact that I wrote those short stories in 3rd person really helped me a lot.

 There is power behind writing about your childhood, social, and relationship traumas in third person because you are removing yourself when you talk about it.
 It makes sense to do this because you are acknowledging the root of your issues all while seeing that all that is in the past.
 You are no longer bound to it.
-I found myself detached to the pain and sorrow it once brought me, especially as I began to grow wiser.
+I found myself detached from the pain and sorrow it once brought me, especially as I began to grow wiser.

 Spiritual ascension allowed me to have a bird’s eye view of everything so I can see the bigger picture of it all.
 It allowed me to not take anything they did to me personal.
 I understood what they were going through, and even have traveled through the confines of their mind to see and feel the traumas that caused them to become that way.
 This is the power of empathy, and as a former broken individual it hits home to have compassion for others who are considered “broken.”